 American Funds Capital World Growth and Income: HOLD

 - Symbol: CWGIX

-- Best for: Low-risk investors who seek exposure to foreign and U.S. dividend-paying stocks.
+- Best for: Low-risk investors in search of a one-stop foreign and U.S. stock fund

 American Funds EuroPacific Growth: HOLD